-Students will engage with modern literature and will study An Inspector Calls.
+Students will engage with modern literature and will study either History Boys or DNA.
 Students will develop a clear critical stance with a coherent interpretation of text. they will need to draw on imaginative insights and support their inference with reference to their wider textual knowledge.